synetica/enlink-decoder/README.md

 ## Downlink Payload

 Downlink payloads are sent to re-configure the device.
 When the device processes the payload, it acknowledges the message by transmitting an ACK/NACK and the identifier code.
 This is to notify the user that the message has been received.
-There is an extra decoder example that can decode the ACK/NACK messages that are sent from the end-node to the LNS.
+An example to decode the ACK/NACK messages that are sent from the end-node to the LNS is included in the NodeRED source.

-### Configuration Payload Structure
+### Downlink Payload Structure
 | Header | Msg Len | Command | Value      |
 | ------ | ------- | ------- | ---------- |
 | 1 byte | 1 byte  | 1 byte  | *n* bytes  |